A novel Mortar Method Integration using Radial Basis Functions: Numerical results

-with $d(\boldsymbol u)$ representing the channel aperture of the void space (see figure \ref{fig:Pore_scale_sketch}b). \end{itemize}
+with $d(\boldsymbol u)$ representing the channel aperture of the void space (see Figure \ref{fig:Pore_scale_sketch}b). \end{itemize}

-Problem \eqref{eq:IBVP_porescale} is solved taking $G=2$ and using the box-shaped grid in figure \ref{fig:pore_scale_grid}, with properties and metrics summarized in table \ref{tab:pore_scale}.
-A pressure gradient is imposed by setting the pressures at top and bottom of the fluid domain equal to $\bar p_{top}$ and $\bar p_{bot}$ respectively.
-Equations \eqref{eq:IBVP_porescale} are discretized as in \eqref{discrete mortar form}.
-The use of non conforming grids for $\Omega_u$ and $\Omega_p$ allows for a much simpler and flexible processes of grid generation and mesh refinement.
-A sequential algorithm is employed to address the coupling between pressure and displacement.
-The mass balance is solved first, then momentum balance is solved to update the displacement field.
-To evaluate the traction in \eqref{eq: grain_pressure}, the RB mortar algorithm is employed to transfer the pressure field from the fluid interface to the grain surface.
-Finally, the new $C_f$ is obtained with \eqref{eq:conductivity_porescale} after updating $d(\boldsymbol u)$.
-This quantity is computed based on the location of the flow grid nodes, hence the displacement field of the grain surface has to be transferred to the fluid interface using again the mortar algorithm, this time swapping master and slave sides.
-The entire procedure is repeated iteratively until the following conditions are met:
+Problem \eqref{eq:IBVP_porescale} is solved taking $G=2$ in the box-shaped domain whose discretization is shown in Figure \ref{fig:pore_scale_grid}.
+Material properties and domain dimensions are summarized in Table \ref{tab:pore_scale}.
+A pressure gradient is imposed by setting the pressures at top and bottom of the fluid domain equal to $\bar p_{top}$ and $\bar p_{bot}$, respectively.
+No body traction is considered.

+The strong problem \eqref{eq:IBVP_porescale} is solved by a standard finite element method with linear elements, where different and independent discretizations are introduced for $\Omega_u$ and $\Omega_p$.
+The use of non-conforming grids for the solid and fluid region of the domain allows for a simpler and more flexible process of mesh generation and refinement.
+A sequential algorithm is employed to address the coupling between the fluid pressure in $\Omega_p$ and the solid displacement in $\Omega_u$.
+The mass balance equation is solved first, then fluid pressure is transferred on the solid side by the RB mortar algorithm and the linear momentum balance is solved to compute the solid displacement field.
+The conductivity $C_f$ is updated by equation \eqref{eq:conductivity_porescale}, where $d(\boldsymbol u)$ is obtained by transferring $\boldsymbol u$ from the solid to the fluid side of $\Gamma$ again with the RB mortar algorithm.
+Notice that the master and the slave side are swapped when transferring $p$ and $\boldsymbol{u}$.

+The entire procedure is repeated iteratively until convergence, which is achieved when the following conditions are met:

-with $k$ the iteration counter and $\epsilon$ a given tolerance, fixed to $10^{-9}$ for this case.
-The convergence in terms of relative residual is reported in figure \ref{fig:conv_poreScale}.
-Since this is equivalent to a Picard scheme, a linear profile is consistently obtained.
-Figure \ref{Fig:Pore_scale_results} shows the contours of pressure field and displacement norm at the end of the simulation.
+with $k$ the iteration counter and $\epsilon$ a given tolerance, set to $10^{-9}$ for this case.
+The convergence profiles for the $L^2$ norms of $\boldsymbol{u}$ and $p$ are reported in Figure \ref{fig:conv_poreScale}, showing a linear behavior as expected.
+Figure \ref{Fig:Pore_scale_results} provides the resulting contours of the pressure field and the displacement norm.